Slavery in Brazil: Slave identities

 In colonial Brazil, identity became a complex combination of race, skin color, and socioeconomic status because of the extensive diversity of both the slave and free population.
 For example, in 1872 43% of the population was free mulattoes and blacks.
 As shown by Family Dining, a painting created by Jean-Baptiste Debret, slaves in Brazil were often assigned new identities that reflected the status of their masters.
-The painting clearly depicts five slaves serving their two masters in a dining room.
+The painting depicts three slaves serving their two masters in a dining room.
 The slaves are depicted wearing clothing and jewelry which reflect that of their masters.
 For instance, the female slave on the far left side of the painting is depicted wearing a nice dress, necklaces, earrings, and a headband, demonstrating the affluence of the female slaveholder (second from the far left), who is wearing a nice dress, necklace, and headband.
 There are four broad categories that show the general divisions among the identities of the slave and ex-slave populations: African-born slaves, African-born ex-slaves, Brazilian-born slaves, and Brazilian-born ex-slaves.

 Family dining by Jean-Baptiste Debret (1834–1839).
 A Brazilian family in Rio de Janeiro.